michbeck100/pimatic-hap/README.md

 Currently it supports most devices that pimatic comes with OOB.
 Some device types cannot be supported because the HomeKit protocol doesn't have similar types.

+These devices currently are:
+* ContactSensor
+* DimmerActuator
+* PresenceSensor
+* PowerSwitch
+* ShutterController
+* TemperatureSensor
+* HeatingThermostat

+These are just base classes, that provide a certain interface, that pimatic-hap understands, but they contain no real logic.
+All "real" devices, that extend from these, are supported, like [HomeduinoRFSwitch](https://github.com/pimatic/pimatic-homeduino#switch-example).
+If you want to know if your device is supported, just check the source code of the pimatic plugin.
+If the device extends from any of the base classes like

+      class HomeduinoSwitch extends env.devices.PowerSwitch

+then this device is supported.

+Apart from the standard devices pimatic-hap supports also devices from third party plugins.
+Currently this applies just to the [pimatic-led-light](https://github.com/philip1986/pimatic-led-light) plugin, but there is more to come.
+If you are the developer of a pimatic plugin that defines a new device class, that fits into the HomeKit world, just create a [feature request](https://github.com/michbeck100/pimatic-hap/issues/new).

+#### Installation

 Since this plugin uses [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS), libnss-mdns and libavahi-compat-libdnssd-dev must be installed on a raspberry pi:

     sudo apt-get install libnss-mdns libavahi-compat-libdnssd-dev